Visual-Hive/catalyst/.clinerules/implementation-standards.md

 ## Philosophy

-Rise is a complex system that will evolve over years.
+Catalyst is a complex system that will evolve over years.
 Every line of code must be:

 1. **Self-explanatory** through comments
 2. **Well-documented** in external docs